40 greatest engineers who made enormous impacts on the world

 15. Lee de Forest was one of the pioneers of radio

-Self-described as the "Father of Radio", de Forest was an American inventor.
-He was a pioneer in the development of sound-on-film recording used for motion pictures.
-Thanks, de Forest.
+Self-described as the "Father of Radio," de Forest was an American inventor.
+He invented the Audion vacuum tube, which was the key component of all radio, telephone, radar, television, and computer systems.
+He was also a pioneer in the development of sound-on-film recording technology used for motion pictures.

 16. Frank Whittle invented the turbojet engine

-Air Commodore Sir Frank Whittle is credited with single-handedly inventing the turbojet engine.
+Air Commodore Sir Frank Whittle is credited with single-handedly inventing one of the first turbojet engines in 1932.
 He was an English Air Force engineer air officer and one of the greatest engineers.

 17. Tommy Flowers was the genius behind "Colossus"